 THE 6TH SPACE WARNING SQUADRON

-The 6th Space Warning Squadron (6 SWS), located at Cape Cod Air Force Station in Sagamore, Massachusetts, is a geographically separated unit of Space Delta 4, Buckley Space Force Base, Colorado.
+The 6th Space Warning Squadron (6 SWS), located at Cape Cod Space Force Station in Sagamore, Massachusetts, is a geographically separated unit of Space Delta 4, Buckley Space Force Base, Colorado.
 "Team 6" includes Department of the Air Force and Royal Canadian Air Force Airmen and Guardians, DoD civilians, and InDyne employees.

 The 6 SWS mission is to surveil air and space to detect, track, report missile launches and high-satellite interest passes while operating, maintaining, and protecting Massachusetts’ sole United States Space Force installation.